VerilyPete/claudecontainer/README.md

 ### `populate_allowed_ips.sh`
 Resolves DNS from domain names, then fetches and aggregates allowed destination IPs from sources contained in the file.
+After resolving the IPs and IP ranges, they're written to /etc/pf.anchors/allowed_destinations which is read when the firewall starts and loaded into the allowed_destinations table in pf.

 **Sources:**
 - GitHub API metadata (web, API, git endpoints)